 Respecting the Hierarchy

 Then, I began to realize that it wasn’t about me at all.
 They were experiencing their own grief and loss.
-Not only was Tyler faithfully by my side as I matured through life, he was an already existing family member when each of them entered the scene.
+Not only was Tyler faithfully by my side as I matured through life, but he was also an already existing family member when each of them entered the scene.
 In fact, he was the pillar of the social network of my pet tribe.
 They collectively seemed to respect his role in the family.
 After all, he would get first dibs on food, treats, catnip, attention, and cuddles.

 The others were never aggressive or vengeful.
 It was almost like they depended on following his lead.
 They were comfortable with the structure that he provided.
 His absence now leaves them with the task of reconfiguring the animal hierarchy in the home.

 Each of them had their own warm relationship with Tyler (see photo collage above).
-So, of course they are going to miss him as much as my spouse and I do!
+So, of course, they are going to miss him as much as my spouse and I do!

 A “New Normal”